Northern Lights - Aurora Borealis

 ICEHOTEL celebrated 25 years during 2014/15, a fantastic milestone for the world's largest hotel made of snow, ice and snice (snow and ice combined!).
 Located 200 miles within the Arctic Circle in the tiny village of Jukkasjärvi, ICEHOTEL has been redesigned and rebuilt every year since 1990 using one of the purest materials on earth - water.
 ICE HOTEL, the designers and photographers are rightly proud of their unique artwork and designs.
 New for 2016/17 is the IceHotel365 which will open in November and remain 365 days of the year on the banks of the Torne River.

-The ICEHOTEL will be opened on 10th December 2016 and we can offer 3 night packages from Heathrow or 4 night packages from Manchester as you need an over night in Stockholm on your outward journey.
-Prices start from £1000 per person (twin share) and include flights to and from Kiruna, return transfers, 1 night in an ICEroom, 2 nights warm accommodation in a modern Scandinavian chalet, warm clothing, morning sauna and breakfast at ICEHOTEL.
+The Winter ICEHOTEL will be opened on 15th December 2017 and we can offer 3 night packages from £995pp including flights to and from Kiruna, return transfers, 1 night in an ICEroom, 2 nights warm accommodation in a modern Scandinavian chalet, warm clothing, morning sauna and breakfast at ICEHOTEL.
 There are a fantastic range of ICEHOTEL Excursions including Northern Lights Excursion by snowmobile, Northern Lights Husky excursion, Drive your own Reindeer sled, Abisko Minibus Tour - Aurora Sky Station, Ice Sculpting.

 Here is our five top ways to experience the Northern Lights.